Articles | Volume 17, issue 23

 Short summary

 Cold-water coral mounds are large structures on the seabed that are built by corals over thousands of years.
 They are regarded as carbonate sinks, with a potentially important role in the marine carbon cycle, but more quantitative studies are needed.
-Using sediment cores, we calculate the amount of carbon that has been stored in two mounds over the last 400 thousand years.
-We provide the first numbers and show that up to 19 times more carbon is accumulated on mounds than on the common seafloor.
+Using sediment cores, we calculate the amount of carbon that has been stored in two mounds over the last 400 000 years.
+We provide the first numbers and show that up to 19 times more carbon is accumulated in mounds than on the common seafloor.

 Marci M. Robinson, Kenneth G. Miller, Tali L. Babila, Timothy J. Bralower, James V. Browning, Marlow J. Cramwinckel, Monika Doubrawa, Gavin L. Foster, Megan K. Fung, Sean Kinney, Maria Makarova, Peter P. McLaughlin, Paul N. Pearson, Ursula Röhl, Morgan F. Schaller, Jean M. Self-Trail, Appy Sluijs, Thomas Westerhold, James D. Wright, and James C. Zachos